Designing a Self-Serve Tool for Detecting Data Anomalies

 screen example from testing: UI shows settings opened

-Mode options are agile, robust, and custom.
-Agile mode adjusts more quickly to recent trends, using a 95% confidence interval and 120 days of training data prior to the beginning of the chart's date range.
-Robust mode is best for stable metrics, as it incorporates a full year of additional training data, and can therefore better account for seasonality.
-Custom allows users to change both the confidence interval and the training duration to fit specific requirements.
-Higher significance levels tend to results in fewer anomalies appearing on the chart.
+The modes—Agile, Robust, and Custom—were designed to cater to different use cases.
+Agile mode responds quickly to recent trends by using a 95% confidence interval and 120 days of training data prior to the chart’s date range.
+Robust mode works best for stable metrics, incorporating a full year of additional data to better account for seasonality.
+Custom mode offers flexibility, allowing users to define their own confidence intervals and training durations to meet specific needs.
+This approach ensures accessibility for all user levels while enabling advanced customization when required.

 Finalized UI